podsklanova/CCMM2/examples/README.md

 ## Validation (optional)

-`xml-validate.py` can validate example CCMM XML files against the profile XSD.
+`xml-validate.py` can validate example CCMM XML files against the CCMM 1.1.0 profile XSD.
 Requirements: Python 3.10+; `pip install xmlschema`.
 The script uses `dataset/schema.xsd` at the CCMM repo root and prints `Valid XML` or a list of schema errors.